valfirst/slf4j-test/src/site/markdown/usage.md

 and set the system property `java.util.logging.config.file` on the command line to the full path of the file.
 But this is not practical for running unit tests.
-Instead, the configuration is done programatically in the test code.
+Instead, the configuration is done programmatically in the test code.

 SLF4J Test has code to make this easier.
 Calling [`JulConfig.setup()`](apidocs/com/github/valfirst/slf4jtest/JulConfig.html#setup--)